Cornwall Electric: Early years

 In the early 1880s, the owners of the Canada Cotton Manufacturing Company invited employees of Thomas Edison to Cornwall, to install the inventor's direct current (DC) system of incandescent lights, to illuminate their new weaving shed.
 H.M.
 Billsby, director of the project, hired local Cornwall workers, including John MacMillan and Wilbur Reuben (W.R.)
 Hitchcock, who installed six boilers, six generators, and one hundred carbon filament bulbs connected in series and suspended from the shed's ceiling.
-Edison himself went to Cornwall on 4 April 1883 for the weaving shed's opening, as did politicians, scientists, industrial leaders, and dignitaries.
+Edison himself went to Cornwall on April 4, 1883, for the weaving shed's opening, as did politicians, scientists, industrial leaders, and dignitaries.
 He activated the system and saw for the first time in Canada, factory illumination using his patented invention of electric incandescent lights.
 This was a significant development in the utilisation of electricity in industrial and commercial applications.

 John MacMillan was placed in charge of the generators at the textile mill by H.M.
-Billsby, and after two years there, went on to install generators at various locations for the Edison Company, which became part of the General Electric Company.
+Billsby, and after two years there, he went on to install generators at various locations for the Edison Company, which became part of the General Electric Company.
 He returned to Cornwall to work for Stormont Electric before purchasing his own electric shop.

 W.R.
 Hitchcock, who in 1883 at the age of twenty-one, moved to Cornwall from Massena, New York, worked as an electrician for the Edison Company for a few years, and later joined Billsby who became the first manager of the Westinghouse Electric Company.
 He became a partner at the construction firm Glover, Davis and Hitchcock of New York, installing plants for Westinghouse that produced electricity using an alternating current (AC), which allowed it to travel longer distances, compared to Edison's DC system.

-During a visit to his Cornwall home, Hitchcock convinced a group of local businessmen, and the directors of Stormont Electric to invest in an electric company that made use of the Westinghouse system.
-His company reached a formal agreement with them on 19 April 1887 to install 650 incandescent electric lamps on the streets of Cornwall.
-The directors of Stormont Electric had agreed to use their influence, to secure tax exemptions for the power plant, a right-of-way for Hitchcock's company to string wires on poles throughout the town, and to obtain a right-of-way from the federal government to lay wires across the Cornwall Canal.
+During a visit to his Cornwall home, Hitchcock convinced a group of local businessmen and the directors of Stormont Electric to invest in an electric company that made use of the Westinghouse system.
+His company reached a formal agreement with them on April 19, 1887, to install 650 incandescent electric lamps on the streets of Cornwall.
+The directors of Stormont Electric had agreed to use their influence to secure tax exemptions for the power plant, a right-of-way for Hitchcock's company to string wires on poles throughout the town, and to obtain a right-of-way from the federal government to lay wires across the Cornwall Canal.